josephross004/560proj/README.md

-# 560proj

-Use POETRY to keep track of dependencies:

-Add a package: `poetry add <package>`
-Install all dependencies: `poetry install`

 # Are You Seeing What I’m Hearing? :
 ## Convolutional Neural Network Model’s Classification of Spectrogram Images
 ### Sammy Gagou, Joseph Ross, Nadine Hughes, Julia Guzzo, Aneesh Sallarm